VeriGOOD-ML/public/README.md

 # VeriGOOD-ML: Verilog Generator, Optimized for Designs for Machine Learning

-The objective of the VeriGOOD-ML project is to translate an ONNX description of an ML algorithm to Verilog hardware, and to demonstrate the implementation of the hardware to GDSII.
+The objective of the VeriGOOD-ML project is to develop open-source Verilog-based compiler for RTML hardware.
+The software in this repo translates an ONNX description of an ML algorithm to Verilog hardware, with no human in the loop.
-The project is therefore designed to produce the following outcomes:
-* Open-source software for a no-human-in-the-loop, Verilog-based compiler for RTML hardware.
-* Hardware in the form of a test chip for a chiplet-based ecosystem, taking the output of the Verilog generator to GDSII layout for a chip that will be fabricated, packaged, tested, and characterized.

 Our approach is based on the following components:
 * _PolyMath_: [PolyMath](https://github.com/he-actlab/polymath) is a compilation stack for multi-acceleration, and uses a recursively-defined intermediate representation allowing simultaneous access to all levels of operation granularity, called an _sr_-DFG.
 The flexible nature of the _sr_-DFG allows for straightforward translation to different types of Verilog implementation.
 The PolyMath framework also includes a translator from the [ONNX](https://github.com/onnx/onnx) format to _sr_-DFG format, which enables high-level ML models to be compiled to different Verilog hardware.